Web - Basic Concepts

-This stands for HyperText Transfer Protocol.
-This is the protocol being used to transfer hypertext documents thats makes the World World Wide possible.
+HTTP stands for Hypertext Transfer Protocol.
+This is the protocol being used to transfer hypertext documents that makes the World Wide Web possible.

-A standard web address such as http://www.yahoo.com/ is called a URL and here the prefix http indicates its protocol
+A standard web address such as Yahoo.com is called a URL and here the prefix http indicates its protocol

 What is URL?